Office Phone :: 503-647-2199

 Terms & Conditions for ticket holders.

-Pass include admission for date specified on ticket, primitive camping.
-All cars will be required to purchase a parking pass at an additional fee .
+Pass include admission for date specified on ticket and unreserved primitive camping for respective days.
+All cars will be required to purchase a parking pass at an additional fee.
 Children 10 years old and under are FREE with paying adult.
 The Northwest String Summit is a rain or shine event.

 Approximate Box Office Hours – subject to change: